ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 _Notes on the Design_:
 #list(
-  [The Pi will be connected to power and transfer data via USB connection to the host device that it will be playing on.], [#def("Screen"): the screen is connected to the SDA and SCL pins of the ESP to allow for I2C connection between devices, in which the Pi will communicate the number of modules connected to the board (`module_list`).
+  [The Pi will be connected to power and transfer data via USB connection to the host device that it will be playing on.], [#def("Screen"): the screen is connected to the SDA and SCL pins of the ESP to allow for I2C connection between devices, in which the Pi will communicate the number of modules connected to the board.
 It is to be powered by the ESP's 3V3 power supply to communicate this information to the user.]
 )
 #figure(image("RPI_ELEC.png", width: 110%), caption: [Parent Module Electrical Schematic])<fig:fig6>
 #pagebreak()